Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Michigan offers significant tax advantages that directly lower capital expenses for data center operators and tenants.
-The state provides a sales and use tax exemption on qualified data center equipment, which reduces the cost of deploying servers, storage, and networking hardware.
+Tax Advantage For Data Centers: Michigan offers targeted financial benefits for data center operators and tenants.
+Qualified equipment purchases are eligible for sales and use tax exemptions, which significantly reduces the capital expense of refreshing server hardware.

 Natural Disaster Risk